Azure/azure-docs-sdk-java/docs-ref-conceptual/landingpages/landingpage.services.storage.md

 ms.service: storage
 ---

-# Azure Storage client libraries
+# Azure Storage libraries

 ## Overview

-[Azure Storage](https://docs.microsoft.com/azure/storage/) lets you read and write objects, table data in cloud storage.
-Azure Storage also has queues that apps can use to send messages to other applications, and applications can share storage through mounted SMB file shares.
+Read and write objects and table data to [Azure Storage](https://docs.microsoft.com/azure/storage/) from your Java applications.
+Define and send messages with queues and mount shared  filesystems to share data between applications.

 ## Import the client libraries